Chuck Brayton: Legacy

 Buck Bailey (1896–1964).
 When the old field was displaced by the new Mooberry track, Brayton constructed the new stadium on a budget, using items salvaged from Sick's Stadium in Seattle, as well as donated materials and volunteer labor.
 Formerly Buck Bailey Field, Brayton's name joined his mentor's in January 2000.

-Prior to coaching at WSU, Brayton was the head coach for over a decade at Yakima Valley Junior College, and also its head football coach for five seasons.
-He had a record of 251–68 in 11 seasons at Yakima and won ten championships.
-While at Yakima, a line drive nearly killed him and he was hospitalized for a month; he wore a helmet the rest of his coaching career.
+Personal life

-In declining health in his later years, Brayton died at age 89 at his Pullman home in 2015, and was buried at the city cemetery.
+Brayton married Eileen Lyman on December 21, 1947, in Kirkland, Washington.
+After his move from Yakima Community College, the couple made their home in Pullman beginning in 1961, where they raised their three sons.
+Brayton and his wife were married for 67 years until his death in 2015 at age 89.
+He was buried at Pullman City Cemetery.